axohealth/governance/charter.md

-# Project Proposal: AxoHealth DAO Digital Twin Network
+# Proposed AxoHealth DAO Charter

 ## Executive Summary

-The AxoHealth DAO aims to create a global realtime health early warning and optimisation system by utilizing the power of Web3 technologies to create a decentralized autonomous organization.
+AxoHealth DAO aims to create a global realtime health early warning and optimization system by utilizing the power of Web3 technologies to create a decentralized autonomous organization.
 Our model is based on a digital twin platform for health data analysis and early disease detection.
 Contributing entities, which could be individuals or hospitals, are incentivized to contribute anonymized health data, enhancing the accuracy of our global early warning system.
 The base